MBA Alternatives: Most Popular Business Books

 Orbiting the Giant Hairball: A Corporate Fool’s Guide to Surviving with Grace

-Building on anecdotes from the author’s three-decade career with Hallmark Cards, this funny business book is a cult classic.
+This funny business book is a cult classic based on anecdotes from the author’s three-decade career with Hallmark Cards.
 It encourages rising above the bureaucracy of traditional policies, procedures, and systems that often kill motivation and creativity.

 The Seven Habits of Highly Effective People